julianmak/NEMO-related/docs/index.rst

 Julian's NEMO notes and codes
 =============================

-Homebrew collection of NEMO (> ver 3.6) related content, mostly existing here for reminding myself the details (of which there are many).
+Homebrew collection of NEMO (mostly post v3.6) related content, existing here primarily to remind myself of code details.
 Includes compilation notes, analyses codes, and eventually some GEOMETRIC and its NEMO implementation in here too.
 Appropriate disclaimers in the individual sections themselves.

 I can be contacted at julian.mak@physics.ox.ac.uk regarding the modifying / adding to the content here.